qihongl/learn-hippo/docs/paper_task_encoding/decision_log.md

 - Variable duration therefore does not make boundary learning impossible, but the sampled optimizer is not reliable enough for the declared claim.
 This negative multiseed result replaces the earlier single-seed 100-epoch feasibility result.

+## 2026-08-31 — Selected full-mixture method fails the stability gate

+- The single selected factorial cell received the declared 400-epoch budget on three fresh seeds.
+No checkpoint or seed was selected for reporting.
+- Seeds 961 and 962 finished with endpoint probabilities 0.9979 and 0.9991 and met
+  the final-five-checkpoint rule.
+Seed 960 reached 0.9991 at epoch 390 but changed to a broad pre-endpoint policy during the last ten epochs; its endpoint probability at epoch 400 was effectively zero.
+- The final mean endpoint probability was 0.6657 (SD 0.5765), below the 0.80
+  criterion.
+Mean reward was 0.7209 versus 0.6074 for never and 0.6288 for random encoding, and target-memory removal erased the gain.
+Reward is therefore not a substitute for temporal selectivity.
+- The full-mixture result remains negative.
+Additional constant-rate epochs are not authorized because the observed problem is catastrophic policy instability, not insufficient exposure along a favorable convergent curve.

+## 2026-08-31 — Capacity and recurrent extensions are formally gated

+- The memory implementation is a global two-slot FIFO store.
+A deterministic test verifies that multiple `a1` encodings compete with a later `b1` encoding; slots are not labeled or reserved by the store.
+- The current sampled decision procedure nevertheless stops after the first encoding in each event, so the learned policy has not been tested with two fully unreserved choices.
+Forced endpoint, never, and random baselines already use the global two-slot store and confirm that two endpoint traces fit and improve DM reward.
+- The approved plan required stable full-mixture learning before training the harder unreserved policy, and required both results before recurrent state learning.
+  Because the selected method failed, the unreserved actor, recurrent pretraining, and locked 20-seed confirmation are deferred rather than misreported as failed.